 Both are consistently rated amongst the world’s top airlines.
-Qatar Airways has just won been named the best airline in the world for the fourth time in ten years by Skytrax.
+Qatar Airways is frequently named the best airline in the world by Skytrax.
 Emirates was first last year.
 Their airports are also amongst the world’s busiest international airports.

 This is what I experienced: